Wallaby Simone helps Clermont to La Rochelle win

 O'Gara was forced into a late change with former New Zealand scrum-half Tawera Kerr-Barlow pulling out with an injury during the warm-up.

-The hosts' France winger Damian Penaud started on the wing on his 25th birthday in a week when French newspaper Sud-Ouest linked him with a move to Toulouse, Bordeaux-Begles or La Rochelle.
+The hosts' France winger Damian Penaud started the game on his 25th birthday in a week when French newspaper Sud-Ouest linked him with a move to Toulouse, Bordeaux-Begles or La Rochelle.

 With Penaud's contract up at the end of the season, Sunday's edition of The Rugby Paper claimed Exeter Chiefs' England winger Jack Nowell is a target for Clermont.